The Naked Chemist sources only natural ingredients.

-Ingredients that have been carefully formulated to work with your skin type.
+Ingredients, that have been carefully formulated to work with your skin type.

-I strongly believe in transparency in beauty, for this reason, I have compiled a list of ingredients, both chemical and natural, that I choose to avoid in my formulas:
+For this reason, I have compiled a list of ingredients, both chemical and natural, that I choose to avoid in my formulas:

-Ethyl Alcohol is more commonly known as Alcohol Dent also goes by the name Ethanol, SD Alcohol and Fermented Grain Extract.
+Ethyl Alcohol is more commonly known as Alcohol Dent, also goes by the name Ethanol, SD Alcohol, and Fermented Grain Extract.

-As an aesthetician, I have seen firsthand how this ingredient dries the skin, damaging the acid mantle, it is also a known irritant causing inflammation and conditions such as rosacea.
+As an aesthetician, I have seen first hand how this ingredient dries the skin, damaging the all-important acid mantle.

-This is a common skincare ingredient, and I have to say it is a personal pet hate of mine.
+This is a common skincare ingredient, and I have to say it is a personal pet hate of ours.